Calling a salon or spa a small business is like calling $250 shears “a pair of scissors” — it’s true, but there’s a lot more to it.

 - Who handles the relationship between parties?

 In a salon that has employees, customers pay the salon or spa, the salon pays its employees — all the money goes through the same cycle.
 The salon has financial control.
-The best way to manage this is with a capable point-of-sale system like QuickBooks Point Of Sale for Salon powered by Revel Systems.
+The best way to manage this is with a capable point-of-sale system like QuickBooks Point Of Sale.
 QuickBooks POS is a complete system for your day-to-day customer transactions, including payment processing, employee management and business performance tracking capabilities.

 In a salon that has employees, a salon owner can set ground rules.
 They can decide all stylists must wear black and white, for example.
 Salon owners can require employees to attend staff meetings and trainings.
 They can also punish unprofessional behavior.